emagiz/emdocs/referenceguide/xmpp-outbound-channel-adapter.md

-# XMPP presence outbound channel adapter
+# XMPP outbound channel adapter
-#### Endpoint that will publish an updated presence state on a XMPP connection.
+#### Outbound Channel Adapter that sends chat messages over XMPP.
-<a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/xmpp.html#xmpp-roster-outbound-channel-adapter" target="_blank">Documentation</a>
+<a href="http://docs.spring.io/spring-integration/docs/2.1.x/reference/html/xmpp.html#xmpp-message-outbound-channel-adapter" target="_blank">Documentation</a>

-Configures an endpoint that will publish an updated presence state on your XMPP connection object.

 Advice can be added to change the behaviour of this endpoint, for example to add retry logic in case of failures.
 The following types of advice are available: